EmmaTheFemma/StockInvestWeb/src/blog/2022-04-02-citycon-stock-analysis.md

 <br>
 <p>
     Their Net Rental Income (NRI) is about 17% of the stock's price.
-     With only an average YoY growth of 2.25% for the past 10 years.
+     With only an average YoY growth of <span class="text-plus">2.25%</span> for the past 10 years.
 </p>

 <br>